bezborodow/flask-migratepg/README.md

 # `flask-migratepg`: Database Migrations for Flask and PostgreSQL with Psycopg

-This is a simple migrations tool for Flask and Psycopg.
+This is a simple migrations tool for Flask and [Psycopg 3](https://www.psycopg.org/psycopg3/).

+ 1. Install and setup the Flask extension.
+ 2. Place SQL migrations under `database/migrations/`.
+ 3. Execute migrations.

 Setup in application: